 , whose lifetime record was 105-35-6).
-In 1980 Madden turned his talents to broadcasting and spent the next three decades as an NFL color commentator for CBS, Fox, ABC and NBC, becoming known for his eager exclamations of "gosh" and "boom!" and his goofy sense of humor.
-Madden's amiable personality led to a career beyond the arena of football; he has published several books and appeared in dozens of television commercials (most famously for Miller beer).
-He also lent his name to a fast-paced home video game, Madden NFL Football
+In 1980 Madden turned his talents to broadcasting and spent the next three decades as an NFL color commentator for CBS, Fox, ABC and NBC, becoming known for his eager exclamations of "gosh" and "boom!", his goofy sense of humor, and what Sports Illustrated called "his big, doughy, unmade bed of a face."
+Madden also became known for his iconic Madden Cruiser, the luxury bus in which he traveled coast to coast due to his fear of flying.
+Madden's amiable personality led to a career beyond the arena of football; he published several books and appeared in dozens of television commercials (most famously for Miller beer).
+More significantly, he lent his name to a fast-paced home video game, Madden NFL

-, which was updated each year and became the best-selling sports video game of all time.
+in 1988.
+The game was updated each year and became the best-selling sports video game of all time.
+Madden served as football advisor for the game and in early years recorded all the commentary as well; over time, he became better-known for the video game than for his coaching and announcing careers.
 Madden was inducted into the Pro Football Hall of Fame as a head coach in 2006.
-He announced his retirement from broadcasting on 16 April 2009, saying "It's time."
+He announced his retirement from broadcasting on April 16, 2009, saying, "It's time."